flippant/parse/README.md

 `//parse rename [player/monster name] [new name]` Renames a player or monster to a new name for all future, incoming data.

+`//parse export|import [file name]`
+Exports/imports XML data to/from the data/export folder.
+Imported data is merged with any current in-game data.

 `//parse save [file name]`
 Saves raw data as a tab-delimited file to the data/parse folder.
 Note that as raw data, it does not output percentages or averages, only total damage (or damage taken), and cardinality.

-`//parse export|import [file name]`
-Exports/imports XML data to/from the data/export folder.
-Imported data is merged with any current in-game data.
+It is recommended to use the export function instead.